 “A child’s brain is mostly developed before kindergarten begins,” said Becky Adler, one of several quality improvement consultants at United Way for Southeastern Michigan.
 “Early childhood education is an extremely important part of any pre-kindergarten child care.”

 Because of the complexity and scope of this work, the State of Michigan has partnered with United Way for Southeastern Michigan to help improve the quality of child care providers in the tri-county region.
-As a resource center for Wayne, Oakland and Macomb counties, we offer child care trainings and one-on-one personal support.
+As a resource center for Macomb, Oakland, Washtenaw and Wayne counties, we offer child care trainings and one-on-one personal support.
 Each year, 5,000 childcare providers access United Way coaching sessions, group classes, and materials to enhance the quality of their care.